MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 |`RequiredLevel`|`None`|
 |`Format`|`DateOnly` **Note:**  For the valid options for this property, see [DateTimeFormat EnumType](xref:Microsoft.Dynamics.CRM.DateTimeFormat)|

-The following example creates a datetime attribute using the properties and adds it to the entity with the `MetadataId` value of `402fa40f-287c-e511-80d2-00155d2a68d2`.
+The following example creates a datetime attribute using the properties and adds it to the `sample_bankaccount` table.
  The URI for the attribute is returned in the response.

  **Request**